asyncapi/website/pages/docs/tutorials/streetlights.md

 You want to build a system that can turn streetlights on and off based on their environmental conditions:

-- You're going to implement an event-driven architecture (EDA), with a Message Broker in its "center".
+- You will implement an event-driven architecture (EDA) with a Message Broker in its "center."

 - Streetlights will publish information about their environmental lighting to the broker.
 - Your application will connect to the broker and receive a stream of events from all the streetlights reporting their conditions.